First-Year Program Fall Course Descriptions

 Courses offered in "The Intentional Life: Interconnectedness & Wellness" seek out practices, discussions, and ways of being intentionally connected to one another in our daily lives through our work and our play.

-Dive into the intricate dance between the psyche and artistic expression.
+Dive into the intricate dance between the psyche and artistic expression!
 This pioneering course invites you on a journey through the realms of psychoanalysis and art, exploring how the depths of the human mind shape and are reflected in various forms of creative expression.
 From the canvas to the big screen, sculpture to digital media, uncover the psychological underpinnings that drive creativity and influence perception.
 Through lectures, film screenings, creative workshops, and critical discussions, students will gain a comprehensive understanding of how psychoanalytic thought shapes and is shaped by artistic expression across different cultures and eras.
 Whether you're an aspiring artist, psychoanalyst, or simply curious about the human mind's complexities, join us to discover how art and psychoanalysis can offer profound insights into consciousness and culture.

-An Outdoor State of Mind (+ pre-trip)
+An Outdoor State of Mind + required pre-trip (A. Carpenter)

 All members of this FYP will participate in the Adirondack Adventure Outdoor Pre-Orientation trip in August before matriculation and one full weekend wilderness trip during the semester.